11 Best FREE Embroidery Software for Digitizing & Editing

 my editor free embroidery software

-My Editor is another free embroidery editing software.
-It has very basic abilities but is a good place to start, especially if you really only want to merge or resize designs.
+My Editor has very basic design editing abilities, but it is a good place to start, especially if you really only want to merge or resize designs.

-You can convert files from one format to another, change colors, and also rotate the design.
-It even will print a template of your design.
-This helps with lining up and centering the design on your embroidery blank.
+You can convert files from one format to another, change colors, and rotate designs.
+It even prints a template of your design to help you later line up and center it on your embroidery blank.

 7. Bernina Artlink 8